 DAY SIX: TALLINN, ESTONIA

-Visitors justifiably swoon over Tallinn for its UNESCO-listed Old Town.
+For good reasons, visitors swoon over Tallinn for its UNESCO-listed Old Town.
 But cross its railway tracks to discover Telliskivi Creative City with its street art, craft beer and designer studios, and the iconic wooden buildings of Kalamaja.

-Where does the ship berth?
+Where does the cruise ship berth in Tallinn?

 Cruise ships berth at Tallinn’s Old City Harbour, less than 1 km from the edge of the Old Town.

-What can I do in Tallinn?
+What can you do in Tallinn on a cruise stop?

 - Take a walking tour of Tallinn’s Old Town